 GALA EN FAMILIA

 Company member Luz Nicolás recites La casada infiel (The Unfaithful Wife), a poem by Spanish poet and playwright Federico García Lorca.
-Listen to her conversation with Hugo Medrano as they discuss why she selected the poem, the themes she explored in interpreting the text, and Lorca’s role in Spain's cultural legacy.
-An intimate conversation between two artists!
+Discover the themes she explored in interpreting the text, and Lorca’s role in Spain's cultural legacy.

-Stories Of Exile, The Human Perspective Producing Artistic Director Hugo Medrano speaks with actor Horacio Peña, who provided a thoughtful portrait of the Spanish philosopher and writer Miguel de Unamuno last season in The Old Man, The Youth, and the Sea.
-These two accomplished artists, who once shared the stage in Argentina and Spain, engage in a lively exchange about the play that brought them together again and its exploration of a man forced into exile, a theme familiar to both.
+Stories Of Exile, The Human Perspective Horacio Peña provided a thoughtful portrait of the Spanish philosopher and writer Miguel de Unamuno last season in The Old Man, The Youth, and the Sea.
+Enjoy a lively exchange about the play that brought them together again and its exploration of a man forced into exile.

 From Spain To DC: Another Journey Begins A riveting monologue from Yerma by Federico García Lorca, performed by Helen Hayes award-winning Spanish actor Mabel del Pozo.
-An invigorating conversation between between GALA's Co-founder Hugo Medrano, del Pozo, and director José Luis Arellano, who received a Helen Hayes Award for Yerma.
-Enjoy the dialogue exploring themes in Lorca’s masterpiece that still ring true today.
+An invigorating conversation that includes director José Luis Arellano, who received a Helen Hayes Award for Yerma.

-Inés Domínguez del Corral overcomes travel restrictions imposed by COVID-19 to connect from Colombia in a conversation with Hugo Medrano.
-Domínguez initiates the chat with a moving interpretation of the song Alfonsina y el mar (the song pays homage to the beloved Argentine poet Alfonsina Storni).
-Medrano and Domínguez, a GALA company member and Paso Nuevo teaching artist, discuss Storni's contributions to feminist thought in the early 20th century, her life and death, and how the poet inspires her.
-Hear Inés reveal her favorite GALA show!
+Inés Domínguez del Corral delivers a moving interpretation of the song Alfonsina y el mar (the song pays homage to the beloved Argentine poet Alfonsina Storni), and discusses Storni's contributions to feminist thought in the early 20th century, her life and death, and how the poet inspires her.

 From Divorcees, Evangelists, and Vegetarians to La Foto - A Selfie Affair, GALA has staged many gems by playwright and director Gustavo Ott.
-With great gusto, his plays take audiences from rousing laughter to silent reflection as his characters deal with life-changing circumstances.
-Join the dynamic and fun conversation between GALA’s Producing Artistic Director Hugo Medrano and Ott about the playwright’s career, his writing style, and his relationship with GALA.
+With great gusto, he takes audiences from rousing laughter to silent reflection as his characters deal with life-changing circumstances.

 Alex Iraheta shares an original monologue that reflects on hunger and the world around us from the perspective of a homeless person.
-In a dynamic conversation with Hugo Medrano, Alex touches on his early days as a member of the diverse musical group Nexo Social, which focused on social commentary; his time as an actor and performer with GALA’s bilingual children’s program, GALita; and now his days as budding playwright.
+Alex touches on his early days as a member of the diverse musical group Nexo Social, his time as an actor and performer, and now his days as budding playwright.